British Columbia Business Immigration

 Candidates who meet the terms of their performance agreement are nominated for Canadian permanent residence by B.C.

-Dependents and key staff members (if applicable) will also receive nominations.
+Dependents (if applicable) will also receive nominations.

 British Columbia Entrepreneur Immigration – Regional Pilot

-The Entrepreneur Regional Pilot aims to attract motivated and experienced entrepreneurs to open business in smaller communities of British Columbia and contribute to their specific labour needs.
+The Entrepreneur Regional Pilot aims to attract motivated and experienced entrepreneurs to open a business in smaller communities of British Columbia and contribute to their specific labour needs.

 The Eligibility Requirements for Candidates